-If a business couldn’t process the increase for 1 April, they had to process it as soon as possible after, and backpay the amouts empoyees were underpaid
+If a business couldn’t process the increase for 1 April, they had to process it as soon as possible after, and backpay the amounts employees were underpaid

 If employers were unable to process the required pay rate on time, they need to backdate payments for any hours worked (or if the workers were otherwise required to be paid) up to the minimum wage rate from 1 April 2020.

-Many businesses will be accessing the Government’s COVID-19 Wage Subsidy Scheme, which supports employers to maintain employment arrangements and income for affected employees.
+Many businesses will be accessing the Government’s Wage Subsidy or Wage Subsidy Extension, which support employers to maintain employment arrangements and income for affected employees.

-The Government requires businesses to retain the workers they receive the subsidy for, and make best endeavours to pay at least 80% of their pre-COVID-19 income.
-While many businesses will not be able to pay that much, with no income coming in, this does not automatically change the employment agreement so employers and employees need to have good faith discussions about hours and leave arrangements, including changes to patterns of work and agree to any changes to hours or pay.
+Receiving a subsidy does not change the terms and conditions in the employment agreement so employers and employees need to have good faith discussions about hours and leave arrangements, including changes to patterns of work and agree to any changes to hours or pay.
 For more information see Hours of work.

-The increase in the minimum wage on 1 April 2020 does not impact the amount paid to Robert, provided the amount he receives is higher than he would receive if he was being paid the new minimum wage for the hours worked (in Robert’s case, that is 10 hours x $18.90 = $189.00 per week).
+The increase in the minimum wage on 1 April 2020 does not impact the amount paid to Robert, as in line with the wage subsidy requirements, he is receiving the full-time subsidy rate of $585.80.
+His employer needs to ensure that the amount Robert is paid is higher than he would receive if he was being paid the new minimum wage for the hours he works (in Robert’s case, that is 10 hours x $18.90 = $189.00 per week).